pbar1/blog/content/post/on-logarithms.md

 title = "On Logarithms"
 date = "2018-04-17"
 author = "Pierce Bartine"
-description = "From Baja Blast to the complex plane, logarithms are more than meets the eye" tags = ["math"] lastmod = "2019-01-18"
+description = "Logarithms are way more interesting beneath the surface" tags = ["math"] lastmod = "2019-01-18"
 +++